Contact Us

 • Build reconciliation reports to catch discrepancies

-Most organizations complete this phase in 2-4 weeks using iPaaS templates.
+Most organizations complete this phase in 2 to 4 weeks using iPaaS templates.

 Step 4: Testing and Validation (Week 8-10)